Olaplex (NASDAQ:OLPX) Lowered to Neutral at Piper Sandler

 Piper Sandler downgraded shares of Olaplex (NASDAQ:OLPX – Get Rating) from an overweight rating to a neutral rating in a research report sent to investors on Thursday, Marketbeat.com reports.
 The firm currently has $12.00 price target on the stock, down from their previous price target of $19.00.

 Other analysts have also issued research reports about the company.
-JPMorgan Chase & Co. lowered their target price on Olaplex from $23.00 to $21.00 in a report on Thursday, July 21st.
-Morgan Stanley decreased their price objective on Olaplex from $19.00 to $17.50 and set an overweight rating for the company in a report on Friday, August 12th.
+Morgan Stanley lowered their target price on Olaplex from $19.00 to $17.50 and set an overweight rating for the company in a report on Friday, August 12th.
+Barclays decreased their price objective on Olaplex from $16.00 to $15.00 and set an equal weight rating for the company in a report on Thursday, August 11th.
 The Goldman Sachs Group decreased their price objective on Olaplex from $26.00 to $22.00 and set a buy rating for the company in a report on Wednesday, August 10th.
-Finally, Barclays decreased their price objective on Olaplex from $16.00 to $15.00 and set an equal weight rating for the company in a report on Thursday, August 11th.
+Finally, JPMorgan Chase & Co. decreased their price objective on Olaplex from $23.00 to $21.00 in a report on Thursday, July 21st.
 Two research analysts have rated the stock with a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company.
 Based on data from MarketBeat, the stock has an average rating of Moderate Buy and an average target price of $25.88.

 Olaplex Stock Down 0.7 %